Justin Everett

-Justin David Everett is an American politician who served in the Colorado House of Representatives from the 22nd district from 2013 to 2019, as a member of the Republican Party.
+Justin David Everett (born 5 August 1971) is an American politician who served in the Colorado House of Representatives from the 22nd district from 2013 to 2019, as a member of the Republican Party.
 During his tenure in the state house he was referred to as Dr. No for his opposition to large amounts of legislation with him being the legislator who voted against the most legislation.

 Everett's family came from New York, and he was educated at the University of Colorado Denver and the University of Colorado Denver.
 He was elected to the state house in the 2012 election and served until he ran for Colorado State Treasurer in the 2018 election.
 He left the state house in 2018, in a failed primary campaign for state treasurer and later unsuccessfully ran for his seat in the state house in the 2020 election.

 Early life

 Justin David Everett's family was from New York, and they moved to Colorado in 1978.
 He graduated from the University of Colorado Denver with a master of business administration degree and graduated from the Sturm College of Law at the University of Denver with a juris doctor.